jupiterbjy/CUIAudioPlayer/README.md

 Still under heavy development, expect tons of bugs.

-- Python 3.8 ~ 3.9
+- Python 3.8 ~ 3.9+
 - Requires ```master``` branch of [py_cui](https://github.com/jwlodek/py_cui)
-- Requires CMD on Windows, changing font may be necessary.
+- Requires CMD on Windows, changing font may be necessary depending on your codepage.

 *0.0.3a - dev*
 ![](Demo/Images/Demo.webp)